dinushika123/dinushika123/README.md

   Hi there 👋

  # 💫 About Me:
 I am a software engineering student at the Java Institute in Sri Lanka, currently working as a front-end developer at Kreedx Dev Club.
-Passionate about web development and constantly enhancing my skills in creating intuitive user interfaces
+Passionate about web development and constantly enhancing my skills in creating intuitive user interfaces.

 ## 🌐 Socials: